Alierenkayhan/Unity-my-works/README.md

-This repository is for my lesson homework.
+This repository is the collection of my unity works.
 Some of them need some settings because of version of unity.
 Also I made some of them not for my lesson but for learning.
 In some of them, there are documents about the project.